See No Evil, Speak No Evil

 Folding her arms across her chest Ayako continued following the group to the base.
 "That's true.
 I haven't even sensed anything for a while now."

-"That is because it has been getting prepared for its next attack."
+"That is because it's been preparing for its next attack."
 Naru blandly stated.
 All eyes turned to him.

 Naru, Lin, and Masako just continued walking.